-In reality it would be faster and easier to simply build a false wall in your garage and seal up your food behind the false wall.
-Sure, you might loose 2-3 feet of useable space in your garage, but the tradeoff is knowing everything is safe and sound.
+In reality, it would be faster and easier to simply build a false wall in your garage and seal up your food behind the false wall.
+Sure, you might lose 2-3 feet of useable space in your garage, but the tradeoff is knowing everything is safe and sound.

 STORING EXTRA WATER

 Water can be stored in exactly the same way, although you might want to bury the barrel before you actually fill it with water.
 Make sure you treat your storage water, rotate it, or have filters on hand when you get ready to use it.